kiranyedidi/Note-Management-System---Lumen/README.md

 # Note-Management-System---Lumen

-This repository contains souce code files for the web application, a system where a user can create, edit, delete, fetch his/her posts.
+This repository contains souce code files for the Note Management application, a system where a user can create, edit, delete, fetch his/her notes.

-# Default account used for the project
+# DB account used for the project

 # Database: `c1`